Seasonal

 The monarch butterflies: late November to March

-The monarchs winter in the fir forests on the Michoacan and Estado de Mexico border.
-The sanctuaries near Angangueo and El Rosario open roughly mid-November and close in March, and the window when the colonies are fat and clustered runs January into early March.
-Go on a warm, sunny late morning, when the butterflies are moving instead of huddled against the cold.
+Every autumn, monarchs fly down from Canada and the United States to winter in the oyamel fir forests straddling the Michoacan and Estado de Mexico border.
+The sanctuaries open roughly mid-November and close in late March.
+The window when the colonies are densest, with branches sagging under the weight of clustered butterflies, runs January into early March.
+February is the safe bet.

-What a friend who lives here would tell you: skip the first sanctuary anyone recommends and check the daily conditions.
-On cold, cloudy days the monarchs stay clumped and quiet, and you’ll have hiked up to 3,000 meters for a photo of brown clumps in trees.
-The hike is real, up to an hour uphill at altitude.
-Horses are available at the trailheads for a fee.
+What a friend who lives here would tell you: go on a warm, sunny late morning, ideally between 11am and 2pm.
+On cold or cloudy days the monarchs stay clumped and motionless, and you will have climbed to around 3,000 meters for a photo of brown lumps in the trees.
+When the sun hits and the temperature rises, they lift off in the tens of thousands.
+The hike is real, up to an hour uphill at altitude, so pace yourself if you flew in from sea level.
+Horses wait at the trailheads for roughly 100 to 200 MXN (approximate).

 Jacarandas: mid-March to April